devonbacon/blog/references.md

 This is why docs, literature, and the React community put such an emphasis on immutable update patterns.

-## Changes, changes everywhere, but not a bit that flipped
+## Changes, changes everywhere, but not a bit was flipped

 On the whole, folks either don't know, don't care, or simply don't understand that keeping object references stable until change occurs (what I refer to as "referential integrity") is critical to performance when scaling a React app beyond a simple SPA.

-This means tons of unnecessary rerenders and effects, burning CPU for what are generally very CPU-limited SPAs.
+This means tons of unnecessary rerenders and effects, burning CPU for what are generally very CPU-limited apps.
 This causes noticeable performance issues, not to mention the potential for behavioral bugs from effects that aren't otherwise gated (the type of bug that inspired the title of this post).

 To be clear, I have a lot of empathy for these engineers.
 This is a difficult topic to wrap your head around; it didn't fully click for me until I read [Dan Abramov's "A Complete Guide to useEffect"](https://overreacted.io/a-complete-guide-to-useeffect/).